dmitry-strungar/amazon-sales-analytics-etl-bi/dags/README_ENG.md

 **Technical details:**
 - Uses `BashOperator` + `curl` to send HTTP requests to ClickHouse
-- Hosts and passwords are replaced with placeholders for security
+- Hosts and passwords have been replaced with placeholders